 Harvest Events & Festivals

 Harvest also serves up scrumptious events like Sonoma Wine Country Weekend and the Harvest Celebration at Kendall-Jackson Wine Estates & Gardens.
-The evenings cool down and the music heats up at the Russian River Jazz & Blues Festival and at the Old Grove Festival in Armstrong Redwoods State Natural Reserve.
+The evenings cool down and the music heats up at fun events like the Old Grove Festival in Armstrong Redwoods State Natural Reserve.

 Other autumn activities include Sonoma County Art Trails and the Weekend Along Farm Trails.
 Wine is the star at: Wine Road: A Wine and Food Affair; Fort Ross Harvest Festival, and the Sonoma County Harvest Fair.